Help Save Us From The Scouring of Our Shire

 A Personal Note on Influence

 Tolkien's work has profoundly shaped how I see the world.
-His reverence for the natural landscape, his understanding that "progress" often means destruction dressed in noble language: these ideas run through everything he wrote.
+His reverence for the natural landscape, understanding that "progress" often means destruction dressed in noble language: these ideas ran through many of the stories he wrote.

 This influence led me to take the frankly ridiculous first step of writing my own saga, The Book of the Western Veil.
 Not to imitate him (I could never) but because he showed me that storytelling can be a form of resistance, a way to make people feel what's at stake.

 Would Tolkien have supported our cause?
-I won't presume to speak for him.
-But I think he would have asked hard questions about who benefits and who loses.
-About whether destroying beautiful landscapes in the name of saving the environment makes any sense at all.
+I wouldn’t claim that.
+But I think he would have asked hard questions about who benefits and who loses, about whether destroying beautiful landscapes in the name of saving the environment makes any sense at all.

 I suspect he would not have been satisfied with the answers currently on offer.